IVC Filter Lawsuit Attorneys in Georgia

 On September 18, 2018, JD Supra reported that a Houston firefighter Jeffrey Pavlock was awarded $1.2 million in a jury verdict against Cook Medical after experiencing blood vessel and organ perforations from his IVC filter.
 The Legal Examiner reported on February 7, 2019, that an Indiana jury awarded a woman $3 million in damages in another Cook IVC filter lawsuit.

 The National Law Review reported that over 10,000 IVC filter cases have now been filed in state and federal courts in the United States, most of which have been filed against manufacturers such as Bard Medical and Cook Medical.
-The National Law Review noted that the Texas decision against Cook came after the first bellwether trial found for defendant and the second bellwether trial was dismissed on summary judgment, but Bard Medical was ordered to pay $3.6 million to a plaintiff in the first Bard multidistrict litigation (MDL) bellwether trial in 2018 and second bellwether trial was a defense win.
+The National Law Review noted that the Texas decision against Cook came after the first bellwether trial found for the defendant and the second bellwether trial was dismissed on summary judgment, but Bard Medical was ordered to pay $3.6 million to a plaintiff in the first Bard multidistrict litigation (MDL) bellwether trial in 2018 and second bellwether trial was a defense win.

 What to Do If You Suffered Injuries Due to an IVC Filter Failure